What is Veg Tanned Leather?

 Vegetable tanned leather has been processed for over 5000 years.
 For many centuries it was the main tanning process available to mankind.

 Veg tanned leather is a very expensive leather due to the way it’s made from natural materials.
-Trees like Oak and Spruce are used but from a much younger plant as it contains more tanning.
+Trees like Oak and Spruce are used for natural tannins but from a much younger plant as it contains more tanning.

 Materials such as Rhubarb Roots, Olive Leaves and items like Tara Pods are used to make veg tanned leathers.
 The skins are placed in a pit along with these materials and left to naturally soak into the hides.